cl3wis/JsonPydexer/README.md

 # JsonPydexer
 A (python) indexer for large collections of json files.
-In development and NOT SAFE for use yet.
+In development and probably not good for general use yet.
 ## Usage
 ```python
 from JsonPydexer import JsonPydexer